 Let favourable/noble thoughts that reveal the unknown come unimpeded, uninterruptedly from all sides; may the gods favour me, protect me day by day.

-The Vedic verse serves as the beacon to guide us in our quest for knowledge and wisdom: openmindedness, acceptability of ideas and universality.
+This Vedic verse serves as the beacon to guide us in our quest for knowledge and wisdom: openmindedness, acceptability of ideas and universality.

 In Bhagawadagita chapter 4, shlok 37 Krishna extols the virtues of Gyan Yoga and says: